leesaxby/nextjs-lingui-example/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## NextJs and Lingui internationalisation
+# NextJs and Lingui internationalisation

-An example of internationalisation to a NextJs project using Lingui (https://lingui.dev/)
+An example of internationalisation using NextJs and Lingui (https://lingui.dev/)

+## Lingui

+Compared to other i18ln libraries Lingui is light weight in terms of bundle size, config and workflow.

+`react-intl 12.7 kB gzipped`\
+`lingui 3.9 kB gzipped`

+Lingui's `<Trans>` macro makes the untranslated strings, within the pages, more readable than purely using id's.

+react-intl: `<FormattedMessage id="page.title.main"/>`

+lingui: `<Trans>More readable string when viewing markup</Trans>`

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev